marymaerasga/AW-Sales-Dashboard-Power-Bi/README.md

 Types of Visualizations:
 Column Bar Chart: To display revenue and other metrics across different years.
-Map: To visualize geographic data and regional performance.
+Map: To visualize geographic data units sold per country.
-Matrix Table: For detailed, multi-dimensional data analysis.
+Matrix Table: For detailed, multi-dimensional data analysis category and business type with breakdown of revenue and totall cost.
-Table: To present raw data or summarized information.
+Table: To present overall data or summarized by country.

-Interactive Elements: Used filters for selecting and analyzing data by year, enhancing the interactivity of the dashboard.
+Interactive Elements: Used filter for selecting and analyzing data by year, enhancing the interactivity of the dashboard.

 ## Dashboard